 Tell your local Jobcentre Plus well before you leave the UK if you plan to go to another country and get UK Incapacity Benefit.
 Your UK National Insurance contributions may help you qualify for local benefits depending on the country.

-Contact the International Pension Centre to ask about receiving UK benefits while abroad.
+Contact the International Pension Centre (external link) to ask about receiving UK benefits while abroad.

 Moving back to the UK